Skip to main content

 Does Chao Ji Claypot Rice (Liwan) handle dietary restrictions?

-Specific dietary accommodation details are not available in Pearl's current data for this venue.
+Specific dietary accommodation details are not available in Pearl's current data.
 Claypot rice as a Cantonese tradition typically involves meat-based toppings and soy-based sauces, so guests with strict vegetarian, vegan, or gluten requirements should check the venue's official channels before visiting.
 At a ¥ neighbourhood restaurant, customisation options may be limited compared to larger dining operations.

 What are alternatives to Chao Ji Claypot Rice (Liwan) in Guangzhou?